Dawnspire the Halix

 Her hawkish face was delicate but predatory, and she had a crown of antlers over her brow.
 Her tail was an impressive blur of elaborate jade feathers, bright orbs blossomed like emerald fire from their tips and drifted into the air like ash from a burning fire.
 As her green orbs moved to light the room he realized she wasn't alone.
 A small black creature lurked behind her.
 It moved behind and under the drifting, glowing. green and blue lights, in sync with the pooling darkness, following the shadows.
 He managed to see enough to know that it had a long snout and rows of teeth.

 She claimed the land and the old castle belonged to her.
 Her tail whipped behind her in anger; he was trespassing.
 Calm and assertive he spoke up and explained that he was here by accident and would leave the following morning.
 He had thought the castle was empty, after all, it was in disrepair, and couldn’t have been used in years.
 Her green eyes sparked gold in anger.
 What was it to him what condition it was in?
 He tried to explain that he was a student and these books were valuable..
 Even as he said it he realized something was off.
-The books weren't falling apart or even dusty.
+The books weren't falling apart, just dusty, only magic could have preserved them so well.
 His eyes widened as he looked down at the ones in front of him, his voice trailing off.
 The books gleamed in the light, the only sign of their age was a slight wear and tear that any book might have from multiple readings.
 They were pristine.
 He should have noticed.

 He'd been so preoccupied with what they held inside that he hadn't bothered to wonder how it was even possible that they hadn't crumbled at his touch.
 He swallowed as he looked back up at her, wary now.
 He should just leave, he thought, but she refused to let him pass until she questioned him, adamant that he was here to steal.
 He swore he didn't know how he found his way here; he'd been lost.
 Cackling, she shook her head, impossible.
 She blocked the door, refusing to let him leave.
 He could feel his chance to escape slipping away.
 He was over-matched but he was also stubborn.